AnnikaTjuka/annikatjuka.github.io/index.md

 ### Work experience (in Academia)

+2019-Present **PhD Student** in the International Max Planck Research School for the Science of Human History (IMPRS-SHH) at the Max Planck Institute for the Science of Human History, Department of Linguistic and Cultural Evolution.
+Supervisors: Dr. Johann-Mattis List and Prof. Dr. Volker Gast

-2019 - Present **Reseach Associate** in the [FAHMRRR](https://www.projekte.hu-berlin.de/en/fahmrrr/index.html?set_language=en) project, funded by the European Research Council (ERC): An investigation of how humans process meaning in utterances, concentrating on focus alternatives.
+2019 **Reseach Associate** in the [FAHMRRR](https://www.projekte.hu-berlin.de/en/fahmrrr/index.html?set_language=en) project, funded by the European Research Council (ERC): An investigation of how humans process meaning in utterances, concentrating on focus alternatives.
 In my project, I investigate the recall of focus alternatives among Vietnamese speakers.
 Principal investigator: Prof. Dr. Katharina Spalek

 2017 - 2019 **Student research assistant** in the [MelaTAMP](https://www.projekte.hu-berlin.de/en/melatamp/project%20description?set_language=en) project, funded by the German Research Foundation (DFG): A corpus- based research on TAM and polarity expressions in Oceanic languages of Melanesia.